Processing math: 40%

 Curvature of a planar curve by reversing its direction

 After the last exercise this afternoon, I will revise what is the curvature of a planar curve when we reverse its orientation.
-In order to simplify the notation, we will assume that the domain $I$ of the planar curve is $I=\mathbb{R}$, so we have $\alpha:\mathbb{R}\rightarrow{\mathbb R}^2$, which we suppose parametrized by the length-arc.
+In order to simplify the notation, we will assume that the domain I of the planar curve is I=\mathbb{R}, so we have \alpha:\mathbb{R}\rightarrow{\mathbb R}^2, which we suppose parametrized by the length-arc.
 In classroom we have said "when we reverse the orientation, then the curvature change the sign at the point".
 Firstly, we explanation of our intuition.

-When we change the orientation on the curve, we are taking $-s$ instead of $s$ as the new parameter the curve, and as we increase $s$, we are going in the initial curve on the contrary direction.
+When we change the orientation on the curve, we are taking -s instead of s as the new parameter the curve, and as we increase s, we are going in the initial curve on the contrary direction.
 Then the result that we want to prove is that when we pass by a point of the curve, its curvature is the opposite if we go along the curve in the other direction.
-That is, we say that at $s_0$ the curvature of $\alpha$ when we reverse the sense of the parameter is the opposite with respect to the other direction.
+That is, we say that at s_0 the curvature of \alpha when we reverse the sense of the parameter is the opposite with respect to the other direction.

 The computations are clear and were made in the classroom.
-Define $\beta(s)=\alpha(-s)$ the curve $\alpha$ parameterized in the opposite direction.
-Then $T_\beta(s)=-T_\alpha(-s)$, $N_\beta(s)=JT_\beta(s)=-JT_\alpha(-s)=-N_\alpha(-s)$ and $T_\beta'(s)=T'_\alpha(-s)$.
-Thus $$\kappa_\beta(s)=\langle T'_\beta(s),N_\beta(s)\rangle=-\langle T'_\alpha(-s),N_\alpha(-s)\rangle=-\kappa_\alpha(-s). (*)$$
+Define \beta(s)=\alpha(-s) the curve \alpha parameterized in the opposite direction.
+Then T_\beta(s)=-T_\alpha(-s), N_\beta(s)=JT_\beta(s)=-JT_\alpha(-s)=-N_\alpha(-s) and T_\beta'(s)=T'_\alpha(-s).
+Thus \kappa_\beta(s)=\langle T'_\beta(s),N_\beta(s)\rangle=-\langle T'_\alpha(-s),N_\alpha(-s)\rangle=-\kappa_\alpha(-s). (*)

 The problem appears when we utilize the words to describe the above result.
-The symbol $\kappa_\beta(s)$ is the curvature of $\alpha$ with the reverse direction at the point $s$.
-The right hand side says that it coincides with the opposite of the curvature of $\alpha$ at $-s$.
+The symbol \kappa_\beta(s) is the curvature of \alpha with the reverse direction at the point s.
+The right hand side says that it coincides with the opposite of the curvature of \alpha at -s.

 An example.
-Consider the curve $\alpha(t)=(t,t^2+t^3)$.
+Consider the curve \alpha(t)=(t,t^2+t^3).
 This curve is not parameterized by the length-arc, but the above argument (which it involves only the curvature) holds for any curve.
-The curvature of $\alpha$ is $$\alpha'(t)=(1,2t+3t^2), \alpha''(t)=(0,2+6t)\Rightarrow\kappa_\alpha(t)=\frac{2+6t}{(1+(2t+3t^2)^2)^{3/2}}.$$ We fix the point $t=1$, that is, $\alpha(1)=(1,2)$.
-Then the curvature at $t=1$ is $\kappa_\alpha(1)=8/26^{3/2}$.
-We reverse the orientation of $\alpha$ by doing $\beta(t)=(-t,t^2-t^3)$.
-Now the point $t=1$ for $\alpha$ corresponds with $t=-1$.
-The curvature of $\beta$ is $$\kappa_\beta(t)=\frac{-2+6t}{(1+(2t-3t^2)^2)^{3/2}}.$$ Then $\kappa_\beta(-1)=-8/26^{3/2}$, which corresponds with the formula (*).
+The curvature of \alpha is \alpha'(t)=(1,2t+3t^2), \alpha''(t)=(0,2+6t)\Rightarrow\kappa_\alpha(t)=\frac{2+6t}{(1+(2t+3t^2)^2)^{3/2}}.
+We fix the point t=1, that is, \alpha(1)=(1,2).
+Then the curvature at t=1 is \kappa_\alpha(1)=8/26^{3/2}.
+We reverse the orientation of \alpha by doing \beta(t)=(-t,t^2-t^3).
+Now the point t=1 for \alpha corresponds with t=-1.
+The curvature of \beta is \kappa_\beta(t)=\frac{-2+6t}{(1+(2t-3t^2)^2)^{3/2}}.
+Then \kappa_\beta(-1)=-8/26^{3/2}, which corresponds with the formula (*).

 To finish, I propose a question.
-Suppose now that the curve is the graph of a function $y=f(x)$, where we know that the curvature of the curve is $f''(x)/(1+f'(x)^2)^{3/2}$.
-If we move in the opposite direction, then the curve is the graph of the function $y=f(-x)$.
-Using the above formula, the curvature would be $f''(-x)/(1+f'(-x)^2)^{3/2}$ because the first derivative gives $-f'(-x)$, but the second one yields $f''(-x)$.
-But according to (*), this should give $-f''(-x)/(1+f'(-x)^2)^{3/2}$, the oppossite sign.
+Suppose now that the curve is the graph of a function y=f(x), where we know that the curvature of the curve is f''(x)/(1+f'(x)^2)^{3/2}.
+If we move in the opposite direction, then the curve is the graph of the function y=f(-x).
+Using the above formula, the curvature would be f''(-x)/(1+f'(-x)^2)^{3/2} because the first derivative gives -f'(-x), but the second one yields f''(-x).
+But according to (*), this should give -f''(-x)/(1+f'(-x)^2)^{3/2}, the oppossite sign.

 Question: what is it happening?